 MIT-WPU develops smart IoT-enabled dispenser for better medication management

-Pune, March 9: MIT World Peace University (MIT-WPU), Pune, on Sunday, said that it has developed a smart Internet of Things (IoT)-enabled tablet and capsule dispenser to improve medication management by ensuring precise and timely dispensing while allowing remote monitoring.
+Pune : MIT World Peace University (MIT-WPU), Pune, said that it has developed a smart Internet of Things (IoT)-enabled tablet and capsule dispenser to improve medication management by ensuring precise and timely dispensing while allowing remote monitoring.

 Traditional medication dispensers often require manual handling and lack real-time monitoring.
 To address this issue, the Pune-based university has designed a modular system with IoT connectivity.